Skip to main content

 Run the node

-Start all processes: nwaku node, database for storing messages, and Grafana for metrics.
+Launch all the processes: nwaku node, database for storing messages, and Grafana for metrics with the following command.
 Your RLN membership is loaded into nwaku under the hood:

 docker-compose up -d